milkydood/chrome-extension-literally/README.txt

 2. Unpack
 3. Go to chrome://extensions
 4. Turn on developer mode in the top right
-5. Go to 'Load unpacked' and select the directory where you unzipped this stuff.
+5. Go to 'Load unpackaged' and select the directory where you unzipped this stuff.
 6. Click select.

 Job done.